-Director Since: 2013

-Committees: Audit (Chair) Mr. Yates became a member of our Board of Directors following our IPO in 2013 and serves as the Chairman of our Audit Committee.
-In 2014, Mr. Yates was appointed to the role of CEO of Monster Worldwide, Inc., a global online employment solution provider.
+Age: 68 Director Since: 2013 Committees: Audit (Chair) in 2013 and serves as the Chairman of our Audit Committee.
+In 2014, Mr. Yates was appointed to the role of CEO of Monster Worldwide.
+Inc.. a global online employment solution provider.
 He also serves as a director of Monster Worldwide, Inc., a publicly traded company.
 He served as Monster Worldwide's Executive Vice President from 2007 until 2013 and Chief Financial Officer from 2007 until 2011.
 Prior to that, Mr. Yates served as Senior Vice President, Chief Financial Officer and a director of Symbol Technologies, Inc. from 2006 to 2007.
 From January 2007 to June 2007, he was responsible for the integration of Symbol into Motorola, Inc.'s Enterprise Mobility business.
 From 2005 to 2006, Mr. Yates served as an independent consultant to Symbol.
 Prior to this, from 2002 to 2005, Mr. Yates served as a partner and Chief Financial Officer of Saguenay Capital, a boutique investment firm.
 Prior to that, he served as a founding partner of Cove Harbor Partners, a private investment and consulting firm, which he helped establish in 1996.
 From 1971 through 1995, Mr. Yates held a number of senior leadership roles at Bankers Trust New York Corporation, including serving as Chief Financial and Administrative Officer from 1990 through 1995.